 Microsoft Azure, formerly known as Windows Azure, is Microsoft's public cloud computing platform.
-It provides a range of cloud services, including compute, analytics, storage and networking.
-Users can pick and choose from these services to develop and scale new applications, or run existing applications in the public cloud.
+It provides a broad range of cloud services, including compute, analytics, storage and networking.
+Users can pick and choose from these services to develop and scale new applications or run existing applications in the public cloud.

 The Azure platform aims to help businesses manage challenges and meet their organizational goals.
 It offers tools that support all industries -- including e-commerce, finance and a variety of Fortune 500 companies -- and is compatible with open source technologies.
-This provides users with the flexibility to use their preferred tools and technologies.
-In addition, Azure offers 4 different forms of cloud computing: infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) and serverless.
+This gives users the flexibility to use their preferred tools and technologies.
+In addition, Azure offers four different forms of cloud computing: infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) and serverless functions.

-Microsoft charges for Azure on a pay-as-you-go basis, meaning subscribers receive a bill each month that only charges them for the specific resources they have used.
+Microsoft charges for Azure on a pay-as-you-go (PAYG) basis, meaning subscribers receive a bill each month that only charges them for the specific resources and services they have used.

 How does Microsoft Azure work?

 Once customers subscribe to Azure, they have access to all the services included in the Azure portal.
 Subscribers can use these services to create cloud-based resources, such as VMs and databases.
 Azure resources and services can then be assembled into running environments used to host workloads and store data.

 In addition to the services that Microsoft offers through the Azure portal, a number of third-party vendors also make software directly available through Azure.
 The cost billed for third-party applications varies widely but may involve paying a subscription fee for the application, plus a usage fee for the infrastructure used to host the application.

-Microsoft provides five different customer support options for Azure:
+Microsoft provides the following five different customer support options for Azure:

 - Professional Direct

 These customer support plans vary in terms of scope and price.
 Basic support is available to all Azure accounts, but Microsoft charges a fee for the other support offerings.
-Developer support costs $29 per month, while Standard support costs $100 per month and Professional Direct support is $1000 per month.
-Microsoft does not disclose the pricing for Premier support.
+Developer support costs $29 per month, while Standard support costs $100 per month and Professional Direct support is $1,000 per month.
+Microsoft does not disclose the pricing for Enterprise support.

 What is Microsoft Azure used for?

-Because Microsoft Azure consists of numerous service offerings, its use cases are extremely diverse.
+Because Microsoft Azure consists of widely varied resource and service offerings, its use cases are extremely diverse.
 Running virtual machines or containers in the cloud is one of the most popular uses for Microsoft Azure.
-These compute resources can host infrastructure components, such as domain name system (DNS) servers; Windows Server services -- such as Internet Information Services (IIS); networking services such as firewalls; or third-party applications.
+These compute resources can host infrastructure components, such as domain name system (DNS) servers; Windows Server services, such as Internet Information Services (IIS); networking services such as firewalls; or third-party applications.
 Microsoft also supports the use of third-party operating systems, such as Linux.